 Northern Leasing appealed to the Appellate Division of the Supreme Court of New York where the original verdict was upheld.

-Northern Leasing then appealed to New York’s highest court -- the Court of Appeals.
-Believe it or not, The United States Chamber of Commerce came to the aide of Northern Leasing and filed an amicus on its behalf.
+Northern Leasing then appealed to New York’s highest court — the Court of Appeals.
+Believe it or not, The United States Chamber of Commerce came to the aide of Northern Leasing.
+In fact, the Chamber filed an amicus on its behalf.
 That certainly seems a little odd.

 Northern Leasing lost several appeals and was verbally berated by the courts.
 However, it somehow still managed to emerge from proceedings without paying a dime in damages and with the apparent endorsement of The United States Chamber of Commerce.